CapedHero/chart-comments/README.md

 # Chart Comments

-+ Chart Comments is a simple a web application that displays a chart that users can comment on.
++ Chart Comments is a simple web application that displays a chart that users can comment on.

 + This project is intended to be used as a starting point for building